Shirley-Agbaowe/SALES-DATA-ANALYSIS/README.md

 # Tools used
 #### Microsoft Excel
 - For Data loading, preparation and exploration
-- For Data formatting
+- For Data formatting checking data types and removing duplicates
-- For Data analysis and visualization
+- For Data analysis using Excel functions (SUM, COUNT, AVERAGE, AVERAGEIF, AND SUMIF) for statistical calculations like total revenue, and average revenue.
+- Pivot table for summarization and visualization
 #### Power BI
-- Data cleaning and formatting
+- Data cleaning and formatting using power query editor to clean the data, change the data type, create conditional columns, etc
 - Data analysis expressions (DAX)
 - Dashboard creation for visualization

 #### SQL
 - for querying the dataset
+-  Data Import: Load the data into a SQL database (SQL Server).

+ii.
+Inspect Table Structure: USE sales data or SELECT * FROM [dbo].[SALESDATA]

+iii.
+Basic Queries:

+Create DATABASE SALESADATA DB

+SELECT * FROM [dbo].[SALESDATA DB]

 #### GitHub
 -  For portfolio building

 # Exploratory data analysis
-#### Exploratory data analysis involved exploring the data set to format the data and to answer questions about the dataset such as;
+#### Exploratory data analysis involves exploring the data set to format the data and to answer questions about the dataset such as;
+-Using Excel
 - What is the total sales?
 - What is the average sales?
 - What are the product sales by region?